humdrum-tools/humdrum-documentation/guide/ch21/index.md

 The <span class="unix">grep</span> and <span class="unix">egrep</span> commands are useful for identifying patterns that occur on single lines.
 As we saw in [Chapter 19,](/guide/ch19) the
 <span class="tool">context</span> command can be used to amalgamate
-groups of successive data tokens on a single line \-- and so facilitate searching for sequential patterns using <span class="unix">grep</span> or <span class="unix">egrep</span>.
+groups of successive data tokens on a single line &mdash; and so facilitate searching for sequential patterns using <span class="unix">grep</span> or <span class="unix">egrep</span>.
 For many tasks, the combination of <span class="tool">context</span> and <span class="unix">grep</span> provides the most convenient way to search for user-specified patterns.
 However, not all